Degaussing: Pulse degaussing

 Pulse degaussing technology involves the cyclic application of electric current for a fraction of a second to the coil being used to generate a magnetic field in the degausser.
 The process starts with the maximum voltage applied and held for only a fraction of a second to avoid overheating the coil, and then the voltages applied in subsequent seconds are reduced in sequence at varying differences until no current is applied to the coil.
 Pulse degaussing saves on energy costs, produces high magnetic field strength, is suitable for degaussing large assemblies, and is reliable due to zero-error degaussing achievement.

 Permanent magnet degausser

-Permanent magnet degaussers use magnets made using rare earth materials.
-They do not require electricity for their operation.
-Permanent magnet degaussers require adequate shielding of the magnetic field they constantly have to prevent unintended degaussing.
-The need for shielding usually results in permanent magnet degaussers being bulky.
-When small-sized, permanent magnet degaussers are suited for use as mobile degaussers.
+Permanent magnet degaussers use magnets of rare earth elements and require no electricity.
+Permanent magnet degaussers require adequate shielding of their magnetic fields to prevent unintended degaussing; this shielding usually causes permanent magnet degaussers to be bulky.
+When small-sized, they are suited for mobile use.